seanpue/webpage/posts/printing-right-to-left-pdf-books.md

 <a href="http://en.wikipedia.org/wiki/Recto_and_verso"><img alt="Recto and verso.svg" src="http://upload.wikimedia.org/wikipedia/commons/7/7b/Recto_and_verso.svg" height="145" width="218"></a>

 However, for [right-to-left](http://en.wikipedia.org/wiki/Right-to-left) books there is a problem as the verso and recto are reversed, meaning one reads the right page then the left page.
-It's rather disorienting to read them if they are reversed.
+It's rather disorienting to read them if they are not printed correctly.
 So I went about looking for a good solution.

 <a href="http://en.wikipedia.org/wiki/Recto_and_verso"><img alt="Recto and verso RTL.svg" src="http://upload.wikimedia.org/wikipedia/commons/f/fa/Recto_and_verso_RTL.svg" height="145" width="218"></a>